legendarycode3/mastering-html-css-course-exercises/README.md

 using angle brackets (< and >). </br>
 The closing tag is the same tag as the opening tag, preceded by a slash.
-Elements and tags aren't the exact same thing, though many people use the terms
+Elements and tags aren't the exact same thing, though many people use the terms interchangeably.
+The tag name is the content in the brackets.
+The tag includes the brackets. </br>